How to Work Best with Fashion Influencers

 In the Philippines, 70% of consumers said they’ve purchased a product because it was endorsed by an influencer.
-So, still laos?
+So think about working with one for your fashion brand.

-Admittedly, most will roll their eyes when they hear someone claiming to be an “influencer,” especially fashion influencers.
+Admittedly, many will roll their eyes when they hear someone claiming to be an “influencer,” especially fashion influencers or fashion bloggers.

 What exactly do influencers do?
 Do they even have any real skills?
 What gives them the audacity to ask for free stuff in exchange for an Instagram mention?